 Be Amazed by the Big Blowhole

-Keep walk a little past the lighthouse you will come across the Big Blowhole, the top Kiama attraction that put the town on the map.
+Keep walking a little past the lighthouse you will come across the Big Blowhole, the top Kiama attraction that put the town on the map.

 This natural blowhole was known to the local Indigenous people as “Khanterintee” which means mysterious noise.

-The Big Blowhole in Kiama is one of the world’s most powerful sea-cave blowholes, and is quite a sight to see.
+The Kiama Blowhole is one of the world’s most powerful sea-cave blowholes and is quite a sight to see.